 Involuntary spasms in your lower back?
 A dull throbbing ache?
 Shooting pain down your leg?
 You are most likely suffering from low back pain (LBP).
 If you’ve never had low back pain, chances are you will at some point in your life.
 Just check these statistics:

 - In six-month period, five in 10 Canadians suffered low back pain1

 - Up to 85% of working people can expect to experience low back pain during their lifetime2

 Our backs play a supportive role for our bodies – at rest and in motion.
 Extra bodyweight puts greater demand on our spines and other joints.
-Research shows3 that a higher Body Mass Index (BMI) increases the risk of suffering low back pain.
-With growing rates of obesity4, Canadians are upping their chances of developing low back pain.
+Research shows that a higher Body Mass Index (BMI) increases the risk of suffering low back pain.
+With growing rates of obesity , Canadians are increasing their chances of developing low back pain.

 In addition, we are more sedentary than ever before.
-In industrialized countries, 75% of workers5 sit for long periods of time.
+In industrialized countries, 75% of workers sit for long periods of time.
 Prolonged sitting may negatively affect your muscles and joints and lead to deconditioning (decline in physical functioning), fatigue and stress on the spinal discs causing pain in the lower back.
 In an effort to combat sitting, newer products such as standing desks, have been increasing in popularity.
 However, recent research produced at the University of Waterloo also found that standing desks may lead to lower back pain as well.
 The key take away message as discussed by Daniel Viggiani, lead author, is that regardless of whether you are sitting or standing at work, make sure to move around and shift your posture often.

 Responses to the Low Back Pain Epidemic